arvati/pterodactyl-installer/README.md

 # :bird: pterodactyl-installer

 Unofficial scripts for installing Pterodactyl Panel & Wings.
 Works with the latest version of Pterodactyl!
-Fork from https://github.com/vilhelmprytz/pterodactyl-installer including Oracle Linux 8 Distro
+Fork from https://github.com/vilhelmprytz/pterodactyl-installer including Oracle Linux 8 and 9 Distro

 Read more about [Pterodactyl](https://pterodactyl.io/) here.
 This script is not associated with the official Pterodactyl Project.